 Mythology is full of cheeky sprites and leprechauns, clever critters, and disreputable people who even played tricks on the gods themselves.

 Sometimes people want to know who the most powerful trickster god is.
 If all these cunning, clever beings were put in a room, who would end up winning in a fight of mischief?
-While Eres brought trouble wherever the roman goddess went, and Loki was powerful enough to hold Mjolnir, the greatest of the trickster gods would have to be The Monkey King.
+While Eris brought trouble wherever she went, and Loki was powerful enough to hold Mjolnir, the greatest of the trickster gods would have to be The Monkey King.